 Regulating and legislating who can give me a ride and act as a taxi impresses me as ludicrous, but that’s the way much of the world operates when Government gets involved.
 It destroys entrepreneurship, it destroys productivity and as a result it does the very opposite of its stated purpose.
 Ultimately it causes a build up of waste and excess which would not exist without it.

-When Mark and I were in Mongolia a couple of years ago we noticed quickly that every vehicle was a taxi.
+When in Mongolia a couple of years ago I noticed quickly that every vehicle was a taxi.
 If you stood on the road and held out your hand someone would stop.
 Why?
 Because they can make a few bucks by picking up a “fare”.
 Regular folks, on their way wherever.
 Why not?
 All Uber has done is to make that exact premise more efficient and add a little “flare” to it.

 This is an illustration from an old newspaper.
 Those are British weavers destroying textile machines in the early nineteenth century.
 Like the taxi drivers of today, and the cubicle workers, they were angry at technology.
 Should government have legislated against textile machines so that today we would still be struggling to find decent clothing?
 Think of the colossal waste of resources, of all the men and women who would be weaving clothing for the world’s population, of the poor quality fabrics and massive losses in efficiency.